iKenndac/new-blog/content/about/index.md

 <img src="/pictures/about/spotify.jpg" width="760" />
 {:.center}

-Notable public-facing achievements include, in rough cronological order:
+Notable public-facing achievements include, in rough chronological order:

 - Significant early work on the Spotify Apps platform, a HTML and Javascript-based platform that allowed HTML applications to run inside the Spotify desktop client with a bridge to the C++ core of the application.
 This platform eventually went on to power Spotify's own UI, replacing all of their older C++-based UI.